tryton/trytond/doc/ref/models/models.rst

     modification of data coming from XML files.
 This method must be overiden to change this behavior.

-.. classmethod:: ModelStorage.check_recursion(records[, parent])

-    Helper method that checks if there is no recursion in the tree composed with ``parent`` as parent field name.

 .. classmethod:: ModelStorage.validate(records)

     Validate the integrity of records after creation and modification.
 This